No Show Policy | SCC

 No-Show Policy

-Faculty are responsible for reporting students who do not attend class within the first week and, for online classes, students with whom they have had no academic contact during the first week.
+Faculty are responsible for reporting students with whom they have had no academic contact with or who do not attend class within the first week.
+This applies to in person and online classes.

-Remember: merely logging in to the class does not constitute attendance or academic contact.
-Consult your instructor for specific dates which they expect attendance/academic activity, and to ensure you have completed the necessary work to meet their attendance policy.
+Remember: Merely logging in to the class does not constitute attendance or academic contact.
+Consult with your instructor or review the syllabus for specific dates on which they expect attendance/academic activity, and ensure you have completed the necessary work to meet their attendance policy.

 If you fail to meet these requirements, you are considered to be a “no-show,” and you will be notified once you have been removed from a course as a no-show.